 How to add to a list in Python – insert()

-It adds an item at that index, and the rest of the elements get shifted to the right.
+It adds an item at that index, and the remaining elements get shifted to the right.
 Let’s see.

 Output